Home

 Cape Point Nature Reserve

 Cape Point is at the south east corner of the Cape Peninsula and it forms part of the Table Mountain Nature Reserve.
+This is without doubt one of my favourite Cape Town attractions.

 Contrary to popular belief, it is not the place where the Atlantic meets the Indian Ocean and neither is it the southernmost point of Africa.